 - Don’t neglect your landing pages.
 Unique landing pages are a good idea from a messaging continuity standpoint and from a Google Analytics standpoint: drill down into user behavior after the click and adjust where it makes sense

-Digital marketing is an ecosystem and the Google Display Network is one part of it.
+- Digital marketing is an ecosystem and the Google Display Network is one part of it.
 So don’t kill yourself heading into the GDN.
-Start with one simple Display campaign and learn your way around before you really blow up the GDN’s capabilities.
+Start with one simple Display campaign goal and learn your way around before you really blow up the GDN’s capabilities.